High Availability for Cloud Databases

 - The source and replicas must have the same size and flavor.

 - The source and replicas are created in the same region.

-- Backup, resize, and custom configuration commands and changes must be applied to the overall HA group using the group UUID.
-Applying updates across groups ensures that all instances in the group have the same configuration.
+Backup, resize, and custom configuration commands and changes must be applied to the overall HA group by using the group UUID.
+Applying updates across groups ensures that all of the instances in the group have the same configuration.
 Backup commands select the most up-to-date replica and create a backup from it.
-Backup, resize, and custom configuration commands and changes against the individual instances in the HA group are not allowed.
+Backup, resize, and custom configuration commands and changes against the individual instances in an HA group are not allowed.

-- Initial setup of the HA group might take anywhere between 5-10 minutes, depending on
+- Initial setup of the HA group might take anywhere between 5 and 10

-- Currently the instance listing in the cloud control panel shows the master instance for HA groups.
-To take action on the cluster or view cluster level information, please click the instance name to go to the cluster details page.
+- The instance listing in the Cloud Control Panel shows the status of the HA group.
+To take action on the cluster or view cluster-level information, click the instance name to go to the HA Group Details page.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License